-Although I could stay in the resorts of West Bay, I always choose the calmer, more authentic atmosphere of West End when choosing my home base on Roatan.
-Of course, it doesn’t hurt that West End is also significantly cheaper, is easier to access, and offers a better selection of hotels, restaurants and dive shops.
-I’ve prepared the ultimate guide to West End, Roatan, featuring the best restaurants, hotels, dive shops and travel tips for the coolest town on Roatan.
+Although I could stay in the resorts of West Bay, Roatan, I always choose the calmer, more authentic atmosphere of West End when choosing my home base on Roatan.
+Of course, it doesn’t hurt that West End is also significantly cheaper, is easier to access, and offers a better selection of hotels, restaurants and dive shops than West Bay!
+I’ve prepared the ultimate West End, Roatan travel guide, featuring the best restaurants, hotels, dive shops and travel tips for the coolest town on Roatan.

 - West End Roatan Restaurants

 I have stayed at four different West End, Roatan hotels, and have poked around a few more.
 Generally, accommodation options in West End are basic but adequate, with a few outliers in the dirt-cheap category and a few more in the almost-luxurious category.
 Taxi rates from the airport in Coxen Hole are standard for all hotels in West End, and as of March, 2018 the fare from the airport to any of the featured hotels should be a flat rate of $25 USD for up to four passengers and their luggage.
 Most Roatan hotels can also arrange private transportation for approximately the same price.